128technology/docs/docs/initialize_u-iso_adv_workflow.md

 - pre-bootstrap
 - post-bootstrap

-Scriptlets are passed in the device identifier, which is usually the device serial number.
+Scriptlets are passed in the device identifier, which is typically the device serial number.
 The order of operations is:

 1. Pre-bootstrap
 2. Normal bootstrapping operation